Become a Fan

 The Festival of NewMR?

-The Main Stage of the NewMR Festival will be on November 3rd, the premier online event of the year.
-The call for synopses is now closed.
-We will be announcing news for balloting soon.
+The Main Stage of the NewMR Festival will be on December 5th, the premier online event of the year.

 Visit the NewMR website to find out more.